januszkowal/blacksmith-finlib/README.md

 | 2021-05-15 | JPY  | PLN | 3.4249 |
 #### Effective rates calculated using source rates and pairs
 Let's look at some rate calculations:
-1) euro-to-polish-zloty and polish-zloty-to-euro.
-EUR/PLN currency pair is defined
+1) Euro-to-Polish-Zloty and Polish-Zloty-to-euro - EUR/PLN currency pair is defined

 Conversion EUR->PLN is made directly using exchange rate (4.55), and PLN->EUR indirectly (1 / 4.55 = 0.219780).

-2) yen-to-polish-zloty and polish-zloty-to-yen.
-YPY/PLN currency pair with factor is defined
+2) Yen-to-Polish-Zloty and Polish-Zloty-to-Yen - YPY/PLN currency pair with factor is defined

 Conversion YEN->PLN is made directly using exchange rate (3.4250 / 100 = 0.034250), and PLN->YEN indirectly (100 / 3.4250 = 29.197080).

-3) dollar-to-euro and euro-to-dollar conversion.
-EUR/USD "cross" currency pair is defined.
+3) Dollar-to-Euro and Euro-to-Dollar conversion - EUR/USD "cross" currency pair is defined.

 Conversion EUR->USD is made "through" PLN ing exchange rate (4.55 / 3.75 = 1.213333), and USD->EUR opposite (3.75 / 4.55 = 0.824176).

-4) dollar-to-yen and yen-to-dollar conversion.
-USD/JPY "cross" currency pair is defined.
+4) Dollar-to-Yen and Yen-to-Dollar conversion - USD/JPY "cross" currency pair is defined.

 Conversion USD->JPY is made "through" PLN (100 * 3.75 / 3.4250 = 109.489051), and JPY->USD opposite (3.4250 / (100 * 3.75)=0.009133).

-5) yen-to-forint and forint-to-yen conversion.
-JPY/HUF "cross" currency pair is defined.
+5) Yen-to-Forint and Forint-to-Yen conversion - JPY/HUF "cross" currency pair is defined.

 Conversion JPY->HUF is made "through" PLN (100 * 3.4250 / (100 * 1.2864) = 2.662469), and HUF->JPY opposite (100 * 1.2864 / (100 * 3.4250) = 0.375591).